Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Rsf06bX62QY.md

 ### Transcript

-> i have a small factory in great canyon or i get i just i s it's hard great canyon can be either rocky, rocky desert or dune desert, but do i have to remove for update five will cause any game breaking problems so jace or we've posted a, like update map on our, on our, press kit, i'm gonna see if i can find a link, with like a map of like the areas that we're sort of working on with the game both for update five but also like going forward to 1.0 and whole video maybe yeah and there's also a video about that, that you can also check out if you want to know more about that stuff did you have a link to that yeah i put it in the chat hell yeah for the video, so i ca i can't i don't know if you meant the dune desert or the the rocky, is it called rocky desert no it's called something else yeah it's rocky desert okay
+> I have a small factory in great canyon or I get I just I s it's hard great canyon can be either rocky, rocky desert or dune desert, but do I have to remove for update five will cause any game breaking problems so jace or we've posted a, like update map on our, on our, press kit, I'm gonna see if I can find a link, with like a map of like the areas that we're sort of working on with the game both for update five but also like going forward to 1.0 and whole video maybe yeah and there's also a video about that, that you can also check out if you want to know more about that stuff did you have a link to that yeah I put it in the chat hell yeah for the video, so I ca I can't I don't know if you meant the dune desert or the the rocky, is it called rocky desert no it's called something else yeah it's rocky desert okay
 >
 > [Music]
 >